telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/widgets.md

 >Don't forget to specify the size of the widget.
 Otherwise, it won't be visualized in the PDF document.

 **Example 2** demonstrates how to iterate the Widgets collection of a [TexBoxField]({%slug radpdfprocessing-model-interactive-forms-form-fields-textboxfield%}) instance.
 Additionally, the code shows you how to add a widget to the Annotations collection of a RadFixedPage.
 Note, that you must add each widget to this collection so it can be visualized on the PDF page.
+Otherwise, the element will not be shown on the page.

 #### **[C#] Example 2: Iterating the widgets in the FormField's collection**